 Office of the Director

-Division Director: Captain William Elovirta
+Division Director: Colonel William Elovirta

 The Enforcement and Safety Division is comprised of a contingent of sworn law enforcement officers and non-sworn civilian staff.
 The Division has three sections, the Commercial Vehicle Enforcement Section, the Investigative Section and the Administrative Support Section.
 Below is an overview of the function of each of the respective sections.